-The closure of the District's campuses and the switch to a virtual environment in March of 2020 had, and will continue to have, a significant impact on the District's finances.
+The closure of the District's campuses and the switch to a virtual learning environment in March of 2020 had, and continues to have, a significant impact on the District's finances.
 There were immediate unexpected expenses, like software that would allow more access to online teaching, additional technology support costs, supplies for creating social distancing and keeping up with CDC guidelines for sanitation during a pandemic, increased janitorial expenses, and others.
-Revenues have declined as well as there are no opportunities to rent facilities, sell in the bookstore, vending, or other items.
+Revenues have declined, as well, as there were no opportunities to rent facilities, sell in the bookstore, vending, or other items.
 The impact on enrollment is ongoing.
-Students experienced disruptions from COVID-19; unemployment rose and prices for basic goods and services increased.
-Fortunately, as part of the CARES Act, Higher Education Emergency Relief Fund (HEERF) monies were disbursed to more than 5,000 educational institutions nationwide, including Coconino Community College.
+Students experienced disruptions from COVID-19, unemployment rose and prices for basic goods and services increased.
+Fortunately, as part of the CARES Act, Higher Education Emergency Relief Fund (HEERF) monies were disbursed to more than 5,000 educational institutions nationwide, including Coconino County Community College.